-Edith Cavell – English nurse martyred 100 years ago
+Edith Cavell — English nurse martyred in 1915

-This is a scheduled break from my rock ‘n’ roll reporting to mark the centenary of the execution of English nurse Edith Cavell during World War I.
+This is an unscheduled break from my rock ‘n’ roll reporting to mark the centenary of the execution of English nurse Edith Cavell during World War I.

 Cavell, 49, went before a firing squad in German-occupied Belgium at dawn on October 12, 1915, after a German court-martial found her guilty of treason.
 Her crime was to help about 200 Allied soldiers escape Belgium to the neutral Netherlands.
-(Also executed was Philippe Baucq, a Belgian architect.)
+(Also executed was Philippe Baucq, a Belgian architect turned resistance fighter.)

 The night before her death, Cavell reportedly told a priest, “Patriotism is not enough.
 I must have no hatred or bitterness towards anyone.”
 These words are reproduced on a memorial outside the National Portrait Gallery in London.